Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Causal Latent Analysis for Stopping Heterogeneously (CLASH)

 At any interim checkpoint $n$, CLASH operates in two stages.
 In Stage 1, CLASH uses causal machine learning to estimate the probability that each participant $i$ is harmed by the treatment.
 Then in Stage 2, it uses these inferred probabilities to reweight the test statistic of any chosen stopping test.

 \textbf{Stage 1: Estimate $w^*_i$}$\quad$ We first estimate the treatment effect $\tau(x_i)$ for each participant $i \leq n$ using any method of heterogeneous treatment effect estimation.
-The specific choice of method is left to practitioners; potential options include linear models, causal forests \cite{wager2018estimation}, and meta-learners \cite{kunzel2019metalearners}.
+The specific choice of method is left to the investigator; potential options include linear models, causal forests \cite{wager2018estimation}, and meta-learners \cite{kunzel2019metalearners}.

 To maintain conditional independence between the estimated CATE and the observed outcome for participant $i$, we exclude $(x_i,y_i)$ from the training set when estimating ${\tau}(x_i)$.
-We thus use $\tauhat(x_i)$ to denote the estimated CATE for participant $i$, and $\sighat(x_i)$ for the estimated standard error of $\tauhat(x_i)$ (calculated analytically or by bootstrap).
+We thus use $\tauhat(x_i)$ to denote the estimated CATE for participant $i$, and $\sighat(x_i)$ for the estimated standard error of $\tauhat(x_i)$ (further discussed below).
 While the notation suggests leave-one-out cross validation, the estimation can instead use k-fold or progressive cross-validation \cite{blum1999beating}.
-We then set \begin{talign} \what = 1 - \Phi \Big (\frac{\delta - \tauhat(x_i)}{\sighat(x_i)} \Big) \end{talign} where $\Phi$ is the cumulative distribution function (CDF) of the standard normal and $\delta > 0$ is a small number.
+We then set \begin{talign} \what = 1 - \Phi \Big (\frac{\delta - \tauhat(x_i)}{\sighat(x_i)} \Big) \end{talign} where $\Phi$ is the cumulative distribution function (CDF) of the standard normal and the hyperparameter $\delta > 0$ (discussed below) is a small number.
 Intuitively, $\hat{w}^{n}_i$ conveys the probability that $i$ was harmed by the treatment; we establish that it is a good estimate of the optimal $w^*_i$ in \cref{sec:asymptotics}.
 We also discuss the choice of $\Phi$ in \cref{sec:asymptotics}.

 \textbf{Stage 2: Weighted Early Stopping}$\quad$ We now use $\hat{w}^{n}_i$ to weight the test statistic of any existing stopping test.
-The choice of test is left to practitioners based on their experiment and domain.
+The choice of test is left to investigators based on their experiment and domain.
 For example, CLASH with the OF-adjusted z-test would use the test statistic from \cref{ofweights}, replacing $w_i^*$ with $\what$.
 We provide examples of weighted test statistics for other stopping tests in \cref{wtstats}.